foilhat-ai/.github/profile/README.md

 - to show the positive impact AI can have on research and journalism
 - to NOT use AI if there is a better method by which a task can be done

+## How it works:
+* 2 part system: backend API and frontend web extension
+* web extension scrapes raw text from sites visited and checks for sensitive information before sending to backend API
+* backend processes data and sends to NVIDIA/OPENAI API to process
+* backend receives a JSON containing disputed/supported claims and sends to web extension
+* web extension alters HTML and CSS of website to display disputed claims and counter-sources

 ## Public TODO:
 1. Create a more secure account system
 2. Citation creator subfeature